Sinha5714/pp5-api-ref/README.md

 ## Project Structure

 The overall structure of the project was made with the help of Code Institute walthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api) including models, views and serializers.

+### Code Structure

+Project code structure is organized and divided into various application folders and constructed using Django Rest Framework

+#### Project Apps

+- **profile app**: This app contains model, views, serializers, tests and urls for profile
+- **events app**: This app contains model, views, serializers, tests and urls for events
+- **comments app**: This app contains model, views, serializers, tests and urls for comments
+- **interested app**: This app contains model, views, serializers, tests and urls for interested
+- **join app**: This app contains model, views, serializers, tests and urls for join
+- **followers app**: This app contains model, views, serializers, tests and urls for followers

+#### Other django apps

+- **settings.py**: This file contains configuration settings for your Django project, such as database settings, installed apps, and middleware.
+- **Procfile**: This file is used to specify the commands that should be executed when your Django app is deployed on a hosting platform.
+- **requirements.txt**: This file lists the dependencies required for the Django project to run.
+- **env.py**: This file is used to store environment variables for a Django project or application, such as database connection details or API keys.

 ## User Stories